savonet/book/technology.md

 This means that an amplification of -12 dB corresponds to multiplying all the samples of the sound by 0.25, which amounts to dividing them by 4.

-### Fading
+### Transitions between songs

-In order to ease the transition between songs, one generally uses _crossfading_ which consists in fading out one song while fading in the next one.
-A simple approach can be to crossfade for say 3 seconds between the end of a song and a beginning of the next one, but serious people want to have _cue points_, which are metadata indicating where to start a song (not necessarily right at the beginning of the file), where to end it, the length and type of fading to apply and so on.

-Another approach to mark the transitions between the tracks consists in adding _jingles_ between songs: those are short audio tracks generally saying the name of the radio and perhaps the current show.
+In order to ease the transition between songs, one generally uses _crossfading_, which consists in fading out one song (progressively lowering its volume to 0) while fading in the next one (progressively increasing its volume from 0).
+A simple approach can be to crossfade for, say, 3 seconds between the end of a song and a beginning of the next one, but serious people want to be able to chose the length and type of fading to apply depending on the song.
+And they also want to have _cue points_, which are metadata indicating where to start a song and where to end it: a long intro of a song might not be suitable for radio broadcasting and we might want to skip it.
+Another common practice when performing transitions between the tracks consists in adding _jingles_: those are short audio tracks generally saying the name of the radio or of the current show.
 In any way, people avoid simply playing one track after another (unless it is an album) because it sounds awkward to the listener: it does not feel like a proper radio, but rather like a simple playlist.

 ### Equalization

 The final thing you want to do is to give your radio an appreciable and recognizable sound.
-This can be achieved by applying a series of sound effects such as a
+This can be achieved by applying a series of sound effects such as

-- _compressor_: gives a more uniform sound by amplifying quiet sounds,
+- a _compressor_ which gives a more uniform sound by amplifying quiet sounds,
-- _equalizer_: gives a signature to your radio by amplifying differently different frequency ranges (typically, simplifying a bit, you want to insist on bass if you play mostly lounge music in order to have a warm sound, or on treble if you have voices in order for them to be easy to understand),
+- an _equalizer_ which gives a signature to your radio by amplifying differently different frequency ranges (typically, simplifying a bit, you want to insist on bass if you play mostly lounge music in order to have a warm sound, or on treble if you have voices in order for them to be easy to understand),
-- _limiter_: lowers the sound when there are high-intensity peaks (we want to avoid clipping),
+- a _limiter_ which lowers the sound when there are high-intensity peaks (we want to avoid clipping),
-- _gate_: reduce very low level sound in order for silence to be really silence and not low noise (in particular if you capture a microphone).
+- a _gate_ which reduce very low level sound in order for silence to be really silence and not low noise (in particular if you capture a microphone),
+- and so on.

 These descriptions are very rough and we urge the reader not accustomed with those basic components of signal processing to learn more about them.
 You will